AdamsLair/duality-docs/index.md

 version: "v2"
 ---

-Welcome to the Duality project Wiki!
+Welcome to the Duality docs pages!
 If you're looking for a **developer manual**, check the side bar to your left.

 ## Quick Navigation